brandon-bee/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What problem does the context API help solve?
+  - Helps with prop drilling by delivering the state to components directly, not through props

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+  - Actions are objects that describe what happens to state and tells the reducer.
+The reducer takes that info and what it knows state to be and transforms state according to that action. store is where the state is held.
+Store would be considered the source of truth because it is the only place state values are held and passed out to other components.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?
+  - Thunk allows you to write asynchronous actions that interact with the state, where previously it was only synchronous updates.
+The actions now return a function instead of an object.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!
+  - I enjoyed complex API because it was simpler to follow the state through each component, but I liked Redux as well and probably more because it makes sense to my brain to hold state in one spot and only use/transform the state as needed in other components.